All Episodes

 I think they're fed up with solicitations of all kinds on the phone.

-Uh and and a lot of them don't answer the phone, will use their voice machines to answer the phone, then they decide not to call back, uh, which means these polsters just have to work harder and harder and harder at at getting people they deem to be uh qualified.
+They'll use their voice machines to answer the phone and decide not to call back, which means pollsters just have to work harder and harder and harder at getting people they deem to be qualified.

-As to carry, when I go through these polls, uh one of the things I have I have noticed is that uh the Democrats peaked about ten days ago.
+As to Kerry, when I go through these polls, one of the things I have noticed is that the Democrats peaked about 10 days ago.

-Uh and in the last ten days is when their their plunge started, or the Republican ascendancy in the poll started.
+And in the last 10 days is when their plunge started or the Republican ascendancy in the poll started.

-Carry happened on day six of this of this ten-day period.
+Kerry happened on day six of this 10-day period.

 So he might have given it a boost, but he's not the reason.